 Looks, Matter!
 Isn’t it.
 Even spacing between the sentences and text alignment to the left margin makes your email look clean.
-Also, uniformity in the font size, colour and style are necessary.
+Also, uniformity in the font size, color, and style are necessary.

-Avoid all uppercase text, bright text colour, and curvy font style.
+Avoid all uppercase text, bright text color, and curvy font style.

 Punctuation in writing is to what intonation is in verbal communication.
 Right punctuations convey the right message.